orbitinghail/graft/DESIGN.md

   A fixed-length block of storage.
 The default size is 4KiB (4096 bytes).

 - **Offset**
-  The position of a page within a volume, starting from 0.
+  The position of a page within a volume, measured in terms of page numbers rather than bytes.
+The offset represents the index of the page, with the first page in the volume having an offset of 0.

 - **LSN**
   A monotonically increasing number that tracks changes to a Volume.
 Each transaction results in a new LSN, which is greater than all previous LSNs for the Volume.

+  The serialized string representation of a LSN must sort alphanumerically.

 - **rLSN**
   A relative LSN used to represent LSNs in Segments.
 Each Segment may store the same Offset for a Volume multiple times at various LSNs.
 However, we do not store the absolute LSNs in the Segment to allow the MetaStore to decide on the final commit order.
 When reading Segments, we thus have to convert rLSNs to absolute LSNs by adding the base LSN for the Volume in this Segment (which is stored in the MetaStore's Segment index).

 - **Snapshot**
   A tuple (volume id, lsn, max offset) that defines a fixed point in time for the state of a volume.
+Max offset can be used to determine Volume length and calculate the Volume's maximum size (actual size must take sparseness into account).

 - **Graft**
-  The set of Page Offsets which have changed between any two Snapshots.
+  The set of Offsets which have changed between any two Snapshots.

 - **MetaStore**
   A service which stores a log of Snapshots and Grafts for each Volume.